 7. Plan A Solo Trip

 Sometimes you invest so much in a relationship that you tend to forget your individuality.
 A solo trip can help you relearn how to be yourself again.
 It will keep you distracted from the emotional rollercoaster ride, providing you time to refocus and grow.
 Being surrounded by a new culture, cuisines, and exciting people will help you deal with the aftermath of your breakup.

 8. Do A Social Media Detox

 You might have several mutual friends with your former partner.
 In that case, just unfollowing your partner will not be enough.
 Limit your social media use so that you don’t have to resurface your ex’s pictures time and again.
 Do not stalk your ex’s feeds to see what they are up to or who they are with.
+A detox will keep you from acting on any urges to look.
 Sometimes, ignorance is bliss.

 9. Spend Time With Your Friends

 Breakups can make you feel worthless and lonely.
 Hanging out with people who appreciate and value you will reassure you what a good person you are.
+It is also a good time to think about what you value in relationships and to express gratitude to those you are close with.
 Go out and spend some quality time with your friends during your post-breakup phase.

 10. Rearrange Your Room